-Proxies and Proxy and Consent Solicitation Costs
+Proxies and Proxy Solicitation Costs

 We are soliciting proxies on behalf of our board of directors.
 This solicitation is being made by mail but also may be made by telephone or in person.
 We and our directors, officers and employees may also solicit proxies in person, by telephone or by other electronic means.
 Any solicitation made and information provided in such a solicitation will be consistent with the written proxy statement and proxy card.
-Morrow & Co., LLC, a proxy solicitation firm that we have engaged to assist us in soliciting proxies, will be paid its customary fee of approximately \$15,000 plus out-of-pocket expenses.
-Morrow & Co., LLC will also be paid a consent solicitation fee of approximately \$10,500.
-Such fees will be paid with non-trust account funds.
+Morrow & Co., LLC, a proxy solicitation firm that we have engaged to assist us in soliciting proxies, will be paid its customary fee of approximately \$ plus \$ per solicited stockholder and out-of-pocket expenses.
+Such fee will be paid with non-trust account funds.